mrrusof/snippets/java/oca8/ch5/README.md

 1. The method must have the same signature (method name and parameter type list).
 2. The method must be at least as accessible as the overridden method.
-3. If the method throws any exception, each exception must be covariant.
+3. Each exception must be covariant wrt. some exception thrown by the overriden method.
-4. If the method returns a value, the return type must be covariant.
+4. The return type must be covariant.
 5. The method is an instance method.

 Consider the following example for the first two conditions.